 Your application server uses that code, along with the client secret, to call the ObtainToken endpoint to get an access token and a refresh token.
 For more information, see Receive Seller Authorization and Manage Seller OAuth Tokens.

 The OAuth API requires HTTPS for the redirect URL for the authorization callback.
-For testing purposes, you can use HTTP with localhost.
+For testing purposes using the Square Sandbox, you can use HTTP with localhost.

 Authorization codes returned by the Square authorization page expire after 5 minutes.
 An authorization code can only be used once.

 Refresh tokens do not expire.
-If you lose a refresh token, you must repeat the full OAuth flow to obtain a new OAuth access token and a refresh token.
+If you lose a refresh token, you must repeat the full OAuth authorization flow to obtain a new OAuth access token and refresh token.
 A refresh token only becomes invalid when the application's access has been completely revoked.
-For more information, see Revoke OAuth Tokens.

 A refresh token can be used to get multiple active access tokens.
 You can call ObtainToken multiple times with a refresh token.
 Each access token expires 30 days after it is obtained and each can be individually revoked.
 Developers sometimes choose to have multiple access tokens for a seller when the seller has a multi-store eCommerce site and wants a separate access token for each store.

 OAuth 2.0 is not the same as single sign-on (SSO) or authentication in general.
 OAuth is an authorization protocol.
 OAuth can be used to build an authentication system; however, that is not the purpose of the Square OAuth API.
 Its purpose is to enable sellers to grant permissions to their account resources to an application.